nadirakdag/phoenix-funds/README.md

 - When a user registers, their account should be initialized with an initial balance, which can be set to zero or a predefined amount.
 - Implement a notification service to inform user, the account initialized
-- Account could be any type of currency including crypto
+- Account could be any type of currency

 ### Deposit Functionality: